Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Abstract

 \section{Abstract}

 Robust Markov Decision Processes (RMDPs) provide a framework for sequential decision-making that is robust to perturbations on the transition kernel.
-However, robust reinforcement learning (RL) approaches in RMDPs do not scale well to realistic online settings with high-dimensional domains.
-By characterizing the adversarial kernel in RMDPs, we propose a novel approach for online robust RL that approximates the adversarial kernel and uses a standard (non-robust) RL algorithm to learn a robust policy.
-Notably, our approach can be applied on top of any underlying RL algorithm, enabling easy scaling to high-dimensional domains.
-Experiments in classic control tasks, MinAtar and DeepMind Control Suite demonstrate the effectiveness and the applicability of our method.
+However, current RMDP methods are often limited to small-scale problems, hindering their use in high-dimensional domains.
+To bridge this gap, we present \textbf{EWoK}, a novel online approach to solve RMDP that \textbf{E}stimates the \textbf{Wo}rst transition \textbf{K}ernel to learn robust policies.
+Unlike previous works that regularize the policy or value updates, EWoK achieves robustness by simulating the worst scenarios for the agent while retaining complete flexibility in the learning process.
+Notably, EWoK can be applied on top of any off-the-shelf {\em non-robust} RL algorithm, enabling easy scaling to high-dimensional domains.
+Our experiments, spanning from simple Cartpole to high-dimensional DeepMind Control Suite environments, demonstrate the effectiveness and applicability of the EWoK paradigm as a practical method for learning robust policies.